-- Stage 3: Symptomatic contagious or asymptomatic contagious for an average of 4 days.
-The model assumes that 43% of all infections are asymptomatic and that asymptomatic cases are 67% as infectious as symptomatic cases. - Cases may be hospitalized and/or die at rates that depend on their age and risk group. - The overall infection hospitalization rate (IHR) is 4.2% - The overall infection fatality rate (IFR) is 0.54% - The duration of hospital stays are estimated from the local hospitalization data and can change through time.
+- Epidemic seeding: February 17th, 2020 with 1 infected adult - Transmission rates are modulated by age-specific contact patterns - Following infection, cases go through multiple stages of infection: - Stage 1: Pre-symptomatic and non-contagious for an average of 2.9 days - Stage 2: Pre-symptomatic contagious for an average of 2.3 days (44% of transmission events occur during this period) - Stage 3: Symptomatic contagious or asymptomatic contagious for an average of 4 days.
+The model assumes that 43% of all infections are asymptomatic and that asymptomatic cases are 67% as infectious as symptomatic cases. - Cases may be hospitalized and/or die at rates that depend on their age and risk group. - The overall infection hospitalization rate (IHR) is 4.2% - The overall infection fatality rate (IFR) is 0.54% - The duration of hospital stays are estimated from the local hospitalization data and can change through time. - Vaccination is modeled by reducing susceptibility to infection of fully vaccinated individuals by 94% [9].

-COVID-19 in Austin through December 23, 2020
+COVID-19 in Austin through March 5, 2021